|Lightning flash||All current discharges and electrical impulses from a lightning event.||Generic Terms.

-A Flash can occur within clouds (CC) or between a cloud and the ground (CG)
+A lightning flash can occur within clouds (CC) or between a cloud and the ground (CG)

-A Flash can be composed of one or many Strokes.
+A lightning flash can be composed of one or many Strokes.

-A Flash combines current discharges that are detected in LF and electrical breakdowns that are detected in VHF
+A lightning flash combines current discharges that are detected in LF and electrical breakdowns that are detected in VHF

 |Stroke or return stroke||Electrical discharge in a lightning flash to earth|

 |First stroke||First stroke of a cloud to ground flash|

 |Subsequent stroke||All the remaining strokes after the 1st one (the 2nd, 3rd, …) in a cloud to ground flash|